-To celebrate their milestone fifteenth season, ROCO will present a record-breaking 21 new commissions, bringing their total to a whopping 100 distinct premieres since their formation in 2005.
+To celebrate our milestone fifteenth season, ROCO will present a record-breaking 21 new commissions, bringing our total to a whopping 100 distinct premieres since our formation in 2005.
 Throughout the season, 15 of these new works — comprising the project FIFteen: Fanfares, Interludes, and Finales, organized by Mark Buller — will be sprinkled among each series.
 This brand-new body of work will serve as a “tasting menu” of sorts by allowing the audience brief glimpses into a wide array of diverse composers and their music.

 The featured composers are as follows: